-- 53. The Court further notes that the water provided to the detainees was allegedly of undrinkable quality and food was provided only once per day.
+48. The Court further notes that at no time during his stay in the detention facility was the applicant allowed unrestricted access to the toilet, his visits to the toilet being limited to specific times.
+Moreover, the toilet was in an unsanitary condition.
+Furthermore, no drinking water or food was provided to him unless he agreed to pay the administration staff.
 The Court reiterates that it is unacceptable for a person to be detained in conditions in which no provision has been made for meeting his or her basic needs (see, mutatis mutandis, Riad and Idiab v.
 Belgium, nos.
-29787/03 and 29810/03, §§ 106, ECHR 2008 (extracts), and Shchebet v.
-Russia, no. 16074/07, § 93, 12 June 2008). - 54.
-The Court observes that the Government did not contest the applicant's account of the conditions of his detention (see paragraphs 25 and 26 above).
-It further observes that the applicant's description corresponds to a large extent to the findings of the CPT which, during its 2002 visit to Armenia, inspected a number of police temporary detention centres where administrative detainees were held (see for other examples of the Court's reliance on the CPT reports, Kehayov v.
+29787/03 and 29810/03, § 106, ECHR 2008 (extracts), and Shchebet v.
+Russia, no. 16074/07, § 93, 12 June 2008).

+49. The Court observes that the Government did not contest the applicant's account of the conditions of his detention (see paragraphs 23 and 25 above).
+It further observes that the applicant's description corresponds to a large extent to the findings of the CPT, which, during its 2002 visit to Armenia, inspected a number of police temporary detention centres where administrative detainees were held (see, for other examples of the Court's reliance on the CPT reports, Kehayov v.
 Bulgaria, no. 41035/98, § 66, 18 January 2005, and Ostrovar v.
 Moldova, no. 35207/03, § 80, 13 September 2005).
-Even if this visit predated the circumstances of the present case, it appears from the CPT materials that no significant improvements had taken place in this field before a large-scale refurbishment programme was launched in December 2004.
-The Court therefore does not have reasons to doubt the veracity of the applicant's submissions. - 55.
-The Court also notes that the length of the applicant's detention was relatively short, amounting to a total of ten days.
-However, it observes that conditions of detention of comparable and even of much shorter length have been previously found to be incompatible with the requirements of Article 3 (see Riad and Idiab, cited above, §§ 100-111, in which the applicants were kept in detention for fifteen and eleven days, and Fedotov v.
+Even if this visit predated the circumstances of the present case, it appears from the CPT materials that no significant improvements took place in this field before a large-scale refurbishment programme was launched in December 2004.
+The Court therefore does not have reasons to doubt the veracity of the applicant's submissions.

+50. The Court also notes that the length of the applicant's detention was relatively short, amounting to a total of ten days.
+However, it observes that conditions of detention of comparable and even of much shorter length have previously been found to be incompatible with the requirements of Article 3 (see Riad and Idiab, cited above, §§ 100-11, in which the applicants were kept in detention for fifteen and eleven days, and Fedotov v.
 Russia, no. 5140/02, §§ 66-70, 25 October 2005, in which the applicant was detained for twenty-two hours with no food and water or access to a toilet).

-Therefore, while the length of a detention period may be a relevant factor in assessing the gravity of suffering or humiliation caused to a detainee by the inadequate conditions of his detention (see, for example, Kalashnikov, cited above, § 102, and Dougoz, cited above, § 48), the relative brevity of such a period alone will not automatically exclude the treatment complained of from the scope of Article 3 if all other elements are sufficient to bring it within the scope of that provision.
+Therefore, while the length of a detention period may be a relevant factor in assessing the gravity of suffering or humiliation caused to a detainee by the inadequate conditions of his detention (see, for example, Kalashnikov, cited above, § 102, and Dougoz, cited above, § 48), the relative brevity of such a period alone will not automatically exclude the treatment complained of from the scope of that provision.